 (Photo by Connie Ma.)

 It likes to grow in wet areas.
 Fennel grows all over the place.
-But it’s possible to find them in the same kind of areas.
+But it’s possible to find them in the same kind of spots.

 Hemlock is related to fennel.
 Both fennel and hemlock are related to carrots, parsley, coriander and parsnip.

 Hemlock leaves look a bit like fern leaves.
 You could mistake hemlock for a carrot top.
-In fact, we had a hemlock plant pop up in the veggie garden and we thought someone had planted a carrot.
+In fact, we had a hemlock plant pop up in the veggie garden and at first we thought someone had planted a carrot.
 And we are experts.
-And it took us a while to realise it wasn’t a carrot.
 So be careful eating carrot tops in the garden!

 Luckily, it doesn’t look like fennel much at all.
 EXCEPT – and this is a big ‘except’ – when both plants are dead, and all that is left is some dry seeds.
 That’s why we say never eat dried seeds from a dead fennel.
 It might not be fennel.